 My life's in beta—living baptized, imagining the New Creation, shattering stereotypes, scattering ideas.
 I'm a theologian, an artist-illustrator-designer, and a performing musician.
 I love the desert, the beach, the city, the world, the liturgy, the sacraments, and the church.

-In random order and among other things I've been a library page, au pair, line chef, house cleaner, property manager, church musician, graphic designer, youth director, summer program director, tennis teacher, substitute public school teacher, community organizer, production artist, voice studio accompanist, guest organist, vacation bible school director, recreation therapist, quality control clerk, blue ribbon winner, associate pastor, art teacher, hospitality chairperson, recital accompanist, workshop leader, stockbroker's assistant, neighborhood watch chairperson, solo recitalist, small group leader, video camera operator, additional organist, phone solicitor, youth worker, designated mission developer, and forever student.
+In random order and among other things I've been a library page, au pair, line chef, house cleaner, property manager, church musician, graphic designer, youth director, summer program director, tennis teacher, curriculum developer, substitute public school teacher, community organizer, production artist, voice studio accompanist, guest organist, vacation bible school director, recreation therapist, bible study leader, quality control clerk, blue ribbon winner, associate pastor, art teacher, hospitality chairperson, recital accompanist, workshop leader, stockbroker's assistant, neighborhood watch chairperson, solo recitalist, small group leader, video camera operator, pet-sitter, additional organist, phone solicitor, youth worker, mission developer, and forever student.

 I've been to a slew of universities, professional, and "other" schools, emphasizing: